Idaho Department of Correction: Idaho Correctional Institution-Orofino

 Idaho Correctional Institution-Orofino (ICIO) is a modified old state school and hospital mental health building in Orofino.
 A new wing was added in 1988.
 It is a standard prison designed for male offenders of all custody levels.
 The facility also houses protective custody offenders.
 Until April 1994, the state's female offenders were housed in one tier here, but due to litigation, females are now housed at the Pocatello Women's Correctional Center.
 Offender work programs, including correctional industries, are coordinated with schooling, counseling and recreational opportunities.
 The facility has a safe operating capacity is 541.
-The warden is Terema Carlin.
-The deputy warden of security is Amy Anderson and the deputy warden of operations is Ken Shriver.
+The warden is Teresa Hill and the deputy warden of operations is Ken Shriver.

 North Idaho Correctional Institution

 North Idaho Correctional Institution (NICI), northwest of Cottonwood.
 A former radar station of the U.S. Air Force below Cottonwood Butte, it has been in the state correction system since 1974.
 It currently houses residents of the retained jurisdiction program.
 At one time it housed the sex offender treatment program, before it was moved to ICI-O.